A comprehensive resource for safe and responsible laser use

 The first AAO” toy" reference provided is to Alibaba.com which is a business-to-business site for people buying in bulk.
 The pointer listed is under the category "Home > Products > Office & School Supplies > Office Equipment > Presentation Equipment > Laser Pointers".
 There are no "toys" in any of these categories.

 Clearly this is not for consumer purchases.
-The minimum order is 5 pieces, and the supplier can make up to 5000 pieces for a business.
+The minimum order is 5 pieces, and the supplier can provide up to 5000 pieces for a business.

 One of the website’s bulleted features does state that it is for "point & entertainment" but this does not make it a toy.
 A toy is generally defined as a product marketed and intended for persons under 14 years of age.
 "Entertainment" is a very wide category of activity of which a person under 14 years of age playing with a product is a small subset.